The Devil's Rejects: Box office

-The Devil's Rejects was released by Lions Gate Films on July 22, 2005, in 1,757 theaters and grossed USD$7.1 million on its opening weekend, recouping its roughly $7 million budget.
-It grossed $17 million in North America and $2.3 million internationally for a total of $19.4 million.
+The Devil's Rejects was released by Lions Gate Films on July 22, 2005, in 1,757 theaters and grossed US$7.1 million on its opening weekend, recouping its roughly US$7 million budget.
+It grossed US$17 million in North America and US$2.3 million internationally for a total of US$19.4 million.

 Critical response

 The film received mixed reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 54% rating based on 135 reviews, with an average rating of 5.8/10.
 The site's consensus reads: "Zombie has improved as a filmmaker since House of 1000 Corpses and will please fans of the genre, but beware—the horror is nasty, relentless and sadistic."
 On Metacritic, the film has a weighted average score of 53 out of 100 based on reviews from 32 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Critic Roger Ebert enjoyed the film and gave it three out of four stars.
 He wrote, "There is actually some good writing and acting going on here, if you can step back from the [violent] material enough to see it."
 Later, in his 2006 review for the horror film The Hills Have Eyes, Ebert referenced The Devil's Rejects, writing, "I received some appalled feedback when I praised Rob Zombie's The Devil's Rejects, but I admired two things about it [that were absent from The Hills Have Eyes]: (1) It desired to entertain and not merely to sicken, and (2) its depraved killers were individuals with personalities, histories and motives."
 In his review for Rolling Stone, Peter Travers gave The Devil's Rejects three out of four stars and wrote, "Let's hear it for the Southern-fried soundtrack, from Buck Owens' 'Satan's Got to Get Along Without Me' to Lynyrd Skynyrd's 'Free Bird', playing over the blood-soaked finale, which manages to wed The Wild Bunch to Thelma & Louise."
 Richard Roeper gave the film "thumbs up" for being successful at its goal to be the "sickest, the most twisted, the most deranged movie" at that point of the year (2005).